harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 As per the current design, executing a pipeline directly through the Harness CLI is not possible.
 However, you can run the API in any CLI to execute the pipeline.

 #### Which variables should I use to consistently obtain `<+trigger.sourceBranch>` and `<+trigger.targetBranch>`, even if the pipeline is run manually?

 You can utilize the following codebase expressions to retrieve the PR number, source branch, and target branch:

-- ```<+codebase.prNumber>```
+- `<+codebase.prNumber>`
-- ```<+codebase.sourceBranch>```
+- `<+codebase.sourceBranch>`
-- ```<+codebase.targetBranch>```
+- `<+codebase.targetBranch>`

 #### Can I use my own release names within each namespace of my cluster, allowing for multiple matching release names across a single cluster, despite the dialogue indicating that release names must be unique across the entire cluster?

 Harness utilizes the release name for tracking releases.
 The release name is crucial as it's used to create the corresponding Harness release ConfigMap or Secret.
 Therefore, it needs to be unique within each namespace in the cluster.
 This means you can have the same release name in different namespaces within the same cluster but not within the same namespace.

-While you can choose your own release name and using release-+INFRA_KEY is not mandatory, we recommend it.
+While you can choose your own release name and using `release-+INFRA_KEY` is not mandatory, we recommend it.
 This is because there's a risk of errors if users manually assign the same name for different deployments within the same namespace.
 However, if you ensure each release name is unique per namespace, that approach will work as well.

-For example, if you have 'app1' as a release name and two different namespaces like 'prod' and 'dev', you can deploy using the same 'app1' release name in both namespaces.
+For example, if you have `app1` as a release name and two different namespaces like `prod` and `dev`, you can deploy using the same `app1` release name in both namespaces.

 #### How can I create overrides V2 at the infrastructure, environment, and service levels using CLI/API?